 Step 1: Treat Every Pet

 If your cat has fleas, your dog likely does too.
-Use a fast-killer like Capstar to clear the current "residents," then immediately follow up with a long-term preventative.
-Use a fine-toothed flea comb daily to check your progress.
+Use a fast-killer like Capstar to clear the current "residents" within 24 hours, then immediately follow up with a long-term preventative.
+Use a fine-toothed flea comb daily to confirm progress and to physically remove newly emerged adults.

 Step 2: Nuclear Cleaning